 History faculty offer undergraduate and graduate courses that fulfill requirements for the B.A., M.A., and Ph.D. degrees for more than two hundred undergraduate and graduate students completing degrees in the field.
 Please use this site to acquaint yourself with the courses, faculty, student organizations, and activities of the History Department, and contact us if you have questions or would like further information.
 Students interested in particular areas of study are encouraged to contact faculty members in those fields.

 Oklahoma State University and its surrounding region offer excellent facilities for historical research.
-The Edmon Low Library, located on the OSU-Stillwater campus, houses a collection that includes in excess of two million volumes and extensive electronic holdings, including collections on state and regional history, government documents, and resources relating to the history of Oklahoma, the Southwest, and Native Americans.
+The Edmon Low Library, located on the OSU-Stillwater campus, has holdings of more than 3.9 million volumes and documents including over 1.3 million electronic books, including collections on state and regional history, government documents, and resources relating to the history of Oklahoma , the Southwest, and Native Americans.
+It also has over 40,000 journals and periodicals in electronic format in over 300 databases.
+The Library is a member of the Association of Research Libraries and the Greater Western Library Alliance, and participates in the OCLC system as a member of AMIGOS.
 The university is also located near manuscript collections housed at the Oklahoma Historical Society, the State Archives in Oklahoma City, and the Gilcrease Museum in Tulsa.

 The History Department is dedicated to serving students.
 Two vibrant student organizations, the History Club and the Nu Chapter of Phi Alpha Theta, offer students opportunities for academic and professional development as well as social interaction.
 Upper-division and graduate classes are limited to a small or moderate size, allowing for close faculty-student exchange.
 Students at both the undergraduate and graduate levels are encouraged to apply for the many scholarships that are awarded annually by the Department in recognition of scholarly accomplishment.